 C2C is setting higher expectations in order to improve educational and life outcomes for the more than 300,000 young people living in Pima County, Arizona.

 Amanda Brockman serves as Senior Director for The Cradle to Career Partnership, a collective impact initiative anchored at United Way of Tucson and Southern Arizona.
 Amanda has 13 years of management experience in the non-profit sector, specifically with youth-serving organizations.
 Prior to her role with C2C, she directed United Way’s Youth Development Coalition working to build a network of high quality, supportive out-school time programs where she led the development and implementation of a county-wide quality improvement intervention system with more than 40 programs.

 Before moving to Tucson she served as a U.S. Peace Corps Volunteer in Samoa providing curriculum instruction and professional development for teachers at a school for students with special needs.
 Prior to her stint overseas, she coordinated therapeutic recreation programs at a residential treatment center for emotionally disturbed boys just outside of New York City where she learned firsthand what happens to children and youth when community and family systems breakdown.

 In 2010, Amanda was named one of Tucson’s 40 Under 40 by the Arizona Daily Star.
 She received a Bachelor of Science in Therapeutic Recreation from Grand Valley State University and a Master of Public Administration from The University of Arizona.

-Kassondra Silva serves as Data Manager for C2C.
+Kassondra Silva serves as Data Director for C2C.
 In this role, she collaborates with key stakeholders and partners to use data to inform strategies that improve educational outcomes and facilitates data sharing across The Partnership.
 She also supports the work of C2C Change Networks providing technical assistance, data visualization, and analysis to assist with continuous improvement.

 Kassondra is a Tucson native who is passionate about using data along with community voice to improve practices that ensure every child succeeds in school and life.
 Prior to joining the team, she was a Research Analyst for several research projects focusing on children’s socio-emotional development and academic achievement at Arizona State University.
 While in this position, she worked on research design, supervised data collection, and conducted data analysis.